 While they're not as popular as they once were, they're still commonly harvested in both European and American varieties, as explained in the 2018 reference guide Exotic Fruits.
 Gooseberries are sometimes referred to as "Ribes" in scientific literature, as Ribes are a genus of flowering plants, some of which grow this very fruit.

-Gooseberries grow bushes and, and weighing an average of three to six grams, are relatively small in size.
-Gooseberries can vary in size — from a large blueberry to a medium-sized plum, according to 2009 research from the University of Idaho — though they are commonly harvested in a size most similar to a grape.
+Gooseberries grow on bushes and weigh an average of three to six grams but can vary in size — from a large blueberry to a medium-sized plum, according to the University of Idaho — though they're commonly harvested when they're closer to a grape's size.
 European gooseberries are generally larger than American gooseberries.

 What Do Gooseberries Taste Like?